 Lastly, if you are ready to buy the Windows 10 upgrade copy, you can perform a clean install of Windows 10 64-bit by wiping your current Windows 7/8.1 (x86) installation.

 In short, it’s not possible to perform in-place or direct upgrade from Windows 7/8.1 32-bit to Windows 10 64-bit.
-However, you can go for one of the two above mentioned workarounds to legally upgrade to Windows 10 64-bit.
-Choice is yours!
+However, you can go for one of the two workarounds mentioned above to legally upgrade to Windows 10 64-bit.
+The choice is yours!

-Are you planning to upgrade to Windows 10?
+Are you planning to upgrade to Windows 10 64-bit?